-Iron is needed for the formation of heme, which is a part of haemoglobin (a protein found in red blood cells which transports oxygen to all tissues); but it has several other key bodily functions.
+Iron is needed for the formation of heme, which is a part of haemoglobin (a protein found in red blood cells); but it has several other key bodily functions.

 This nutrient can be found in the form of heme iron (usually seen in animal products) or non-heme iron (this form of iron is made by plants).

 The National Institutes of Health's Recommended Dietary Allowances (RDAs) for Iron:

 The Institute of Medicine suggests that vegetarians may require 1.8 times more iron than the recommended levels and they suggest that vegans may require even more1.